phaizona/inventorymanager/README.md

 # 📜 Project Status

-🟢 Active Development
+🟢 Demo Complete

-The Adventurer's Satchel is currently being developed as an experimental inventory management platform for fantasy and tabletop roleplaying games.
+The browser demo has reached feature-complete status and serves as a proof of concept for the planned desktop version.

+Future updates will primarily focus on bug fixes, polish, and experimentation while development planning continues for the standalone application.

 Feedback, suggestions, and bug reports are always welcome.